Eveline Saalberg: 2019

-Saalberg experienced her breakthrough at the 2019 Dutch Athletics Championships in The Hague.
-Completely against expectations, she won the title in the 400 m hurdles there.
-She went under the minute for the first time with a time of 58.86 s.
+Saalberg experienced her breakthrough at the 2019 Dutch Athletics Championships in The Hague in July.
+Against expectations, she won the title in the 400 m hurdles there.
+She broke the minute barrier for the first time with a time of 58.86 s.
 Afterwards, she stated that on a training holiday in South Tyrol, she could fully focus on the technique of hurdling.
 In the autumn of 2019, Saalberg joined the training group of athletics coach Laurent Meuwly to train at the National Sports Centre Papendal alongside Eva Hovenkamp and Femke Bol.